aknackiron/testdroid-documentation/user-manuals/testdroid-cloud/account/index.md

 ## Account

-In order to use any of Testdroid products, run and review tests, or access our devices user needs an user account.
-This can be created in few minutes at [Testdroid Cloud](https://cloud.testdroid.com).
+In order to use any of Bitbar products, run and review tests, or access our devices user needs an user account.
+This can be created in few minutes at [Bitbar Testing](https://cloud.testdroid.com).
 First, click <i>Register</i> on the front page:

 ![]({{site.github.url}}/assets/account/account-001.png)